emshira/EventNow_mockup/README.md

 ===============

-Mockup was Designed with: Ruby, HTML, CSS, and Flexbox
+Mockup was Designed with: HTML, CSS, and Flexbox

 ===============